Candice Lin: Exhibitions

 From 2004 to 2011 Lin was awarded several residencies, grants, and fellowships.
 These include the Frankfurter Kunstverein Deutsche Borse Residency, Sacatar Foundation Artist Residency in Brazil in 2011.
 In 2010, she was invited to the Banff Centre Artist Residency in Canada and the Department of Los Angeles Cultural Affairs CEI grant.
 The Smithsonian Artist Research Fellowship was awarded to her in 2009, and AIR at CESTA located in the Czech Republic, in 2004.

 In 2016 Lin's A Body Reduced to Brilliant Colour show at Gasworks Gallery in London was reviewed in Art in America.
 Lin also participated in a residency at the Headlands Center for the Arts.

 In 2017 Lin was included in Trigger: Gender as a Tool and a Weapon at the New Museum.
 The show, which featured the work of over 40 artists, was the largest show to date at a major museum dealing with the theme of gender fluidity.
 Lin's collaboration with artist Patrick Staff, Hormonal Fog, was displayed and pumped into the museum's lobby.

 In 2017 Lin was included in The Sharjah Biennial 13: Upon a Shifting Plate.

 In 2018 Lin was included in Made in L.A.
 2018 at the Hammer Museum.

 In 2018 Lin had her first solo exhibition in Chicago, A Hard White Body, a Porous Slip, at Logan Center Exhibitions.
 One installation incorporated biographical references to writer James Baldwin and French botanist Jeanne Baret.

+In 2024 an exhibition of Lin's work, 'The Animal Husband', was held at the Talbot Rice Gallery in Edinburgh.
+This was her first solo exhibition in Scotland.